HaoxuanGong/openhsr-tabpfn-repro/README.md

   notebook: one-hot encode `category`, select numeric and boolean columns, scale train/test using a train-fitted `StandardScaler`, then fit each model on the training fold.
-- The upstream notebook variable named `XGBR` is implemented as scikit-learn `GradientBoostingRegressor`, not the external `xgboost` package.
 - OFF `assigned_hsr` values are model-derived predictions, not official Open Food Facts labels and not direct HSR-calculator outputs.